eNV25/mpv-btfs-hook/README.md

 `btplay -p mpv` is that you can start mpv with a playlist of multiple magnet links or add magnet links to the playlist of an already open mpv window (e.g. using one of the scripts that allow appending a link from the clipboard to the playlist).
+It also works with the [ff2mpv](https://github.com/woodruffw/ff2mpv) browser extension, so magnet links can be opened in mpv easily.

 # Requirements